Summertime Sadness: Critical reception

-"Summertime Sadness" was met with widespread critical acclaim upon release.
+"Summertime Sadness" received positive reviews from journalists.
 In his track-by-track review for Billboard magazine, Andrew Hampp wrote about "Summertime Sadness" that "the pouty title alone drew giggles at Del Rey's Bowery gig, but the song itself proves to be one of the more durable tracks here even if its lyrics start to get redundant ('Kiss me hard before you go...
 That baby you're the best')".
 Los Angeles Times named it among the best tracks on the album along with "Video Games" and "Dark Paradise".
 The song is also referenced in the Chainsmokers' hit single "#Selfie".

 Music video

-The role of Lana Del Rey's friend in the music video is played by Jaime King, whose husband, Kyle Newman, directed the video.
+The role of Lana Del Rey's lover in the music video is played by Jaime King, whose husband, Kyle Newman, directed the video.

 The music video for "Summertime Sadness" was filmed in April 2012 in Santa Clarita, California.
 It was directed by Kyle Newman and Spencer Susser.
 Newman's wife, actress Jaime King, stars along with Del Rey in the video, which tells the sad story of two women, who both end their own lives.
 King said about the video that, "It's about not being able to live without the one you love, friend or lover it doesn't matter, that's whatever you want it to be."
 Actor Alex Pettyfer reportedly also helped out on set as a production assistant.

 The radio edit of the video was released on July 20, 2012, in Germany on ClipFish.
 The same day, the video with the album version of the song was released on Lana Del Rey's YouTube channel.
 That week, Del Rey gained 69,000 new followers on both Facebook and Twitter.